 ASQ draws inspiration from different parts of the world, different genres, and our surroundings and where they live.
 They get inspired by the space where they are, their Polish roots, and their mindset.
 As Dawid Lubowicz described the group's inspiration:

 "We are jazzmen who are inspired by American jazz but, in our compositions, one can hear inspirations and sounds from our tours and the places we visit.
 We have started a small revolution and we feel good about it."

-ASQ gave a passionate and dramatic performance of music from wide range of genres.
-We heard music by renowned composers such as, surprising Krzysztof Penderecki the third Miniatures from the "Three miniatures for clarinet and piano", Krzysztof Komeda "Lullaby" from the movie "Rosemary’s Baby” to "Two studies for piano" by Witold Lutosławski - all pieces arranged for the string jazz quartet by its members.
-ASQ members presented some of their own compositions.
-Dawid Lubowicz’s folk inspired “Ballad on the Death of Janosik” transported us to Tatra Mountains (Polish Alps), likely as snowy as Minneapolis this March.
+ASQ had a warm presence on the stage, a welcome contrast to the freezing temperatures of Minnesota's snowiest winter on record.
+We heard music by renowned composers such as Krzysztof Penderecki the third Miniatures from "Three miniatures for clarinet and piano," Krzysztof Komeda's "Lullaby" from the movie "Rosemary’s Baby” to "Two studies for piano" by Witold Lutosławski - all pieces arranged for the string jazz quartet by its members.
+ASQ members presented some of their compositions.
+Dawid Lubowicz’s folk-inspired “Ballad on the Death of Janosik” transported us to the Tatra Mountains (Polish Alps), likely snowy as Minneapolis this March.
 Michal Zaborski’s serene “Meadow” was a welcome reminder that Spring is just around the corner.
-Sparkly performance of Zbigniew Seifert’s “Quasimodo” that concluded the concert was very satisfying yet left us yearning for more.
+Sparkly performance of Zbigniew Seifert’s “Quasimodo” that concluded the concert was very satisfying.